rlworkgroup/garage/CONTRIBUTING.md

 Please see [this guide](https://gist.github.com/markreid/12e7c2203916b93d23c27a263f6091a0) for a tutorial on the workflow.
 Note: unlike the guide, we don't use separate `develop`/`master` branches, so all PRs should be based on `master` rather than `develop`

 ### Commit message format
 garage follows the git commit message guidelines documented [here](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53) and [here](https://chris.beams.io/posts/git-commit/).
+You can also find an in-depth guide to writing great commit messages [here](https://github.com/RomuloOliveira/commit-messages-guide/blob/master/README.md)

 In short:
 * All commit messages have an informative subject line of 50 characters